 Here’s a finding to enhance your sense of wonder about the sea and how little we know about its inhabitants.

 On March 23rd, 2012 Darren and Joanne Rowsell found this dead specimen on the beach at Lady Ellen Point, Port McNeill, British Columbia, Canada.
 When the photos landed in my inbox, I almost fell off my chair recognizing how rare a find this was.
-It’s a king-of-the salmon (Trachipterus altivelis).
-The adults feed in the open ocean at depths of 900+ m (3,000 feet) so they hardly ever wash ashore and I have never seen one before.
+It’s a King-of-the Salmon (Trachipterus altivelis).
+The adults feed in the open ocean at depths of 900+ m (3,000 feet) so they hardly ever wash ashore and I had never seen one before.

 To kill one was believed to bring bad luck, causing the death of the salmon.
 The Makah, like other fisherfolk, must occasionally have caught one on their lines or in their nets.